Operation Medak Pocket: Background

 The pocket adjoined Sector South, one of the four United Nations Protected Areas (UNPAs) in Croatia.
 It was not actually in the UNPA but lay just outside in a so-called "pink zone"—RSK held territory outside the UNPAs, patrolled by UNPROFOR peacekeepers.
-Prior to the Medak Pocket offensive, Croatian government forces had launched several relatively small-scale attacks to retake rebel Serb-held territory in "pink zones" in the Miljevci plateau incident in June 1992 and the area of the Maslenica bridge in northern Dalmatia in January 1993—the Operation Maslenica.
+Prior to the Medak Pocket offensive, Croatian government forces had launched several relatively small-scale attacks to retake rebel Serb-held territory in "pink zones" in the Miljevci plateau in June 1992 and the area of the Maslenica bridge in northern Dalmatia in January 1993—the Operation Maslenica.
 It has been alleged that the timing of the Maslenica and Medak offensives was owed to the political imperatives of Croatian President Franjo Tuđman, who was facing political difficulties following Croatia's intervention in the war in Bosnia.

 During Croatian chief of staff Janko Bobetko's visit to Gospić area, he and his team concluded that the situation on that area of the front was unsatisfactory.
 It was especially critical on Velebit mountain which was held by the members of Special police of the Croatian Ministry of Interior.
 In case that these positions become overrun, the city of Gospić would become semi-surrounded.
 Croatian lines were also harassed by constant intrusions of smaller recon-sabotage groups that operated behind enemy lines.
 On 4 September one such group attacked Croatian positions on Velebit which resulted in two Croatian policemen being killed.

 Upon that, general Markač issued the order of making a plan that would prevent further intrusions on territory held by the Special police.
 When Bobetko learnt about that plan, he suggested fitting it into plan of activities of Croatian Army.
 From beginning of September, the intensity of artillery attacks on wider area of Gospić also intensified.
-Bobeko therefore decided to run a small-scale tactical operation, with tasks of partially neutralizing Serb artillery positions around city of Gospić, destroying enemy recon-sabotage group base in Divoselo and shorten the length of Croatian frontline.
+Bobetko therefore decided to run a small-scale tactical operation, with tasks of partially neutralizing Serb artillery positions around city of Gospić, destroying enemy recon-sabotage group base in Divoselo and shorten the length of Croatian frontline.